 Employers see performance reviews as just another item on their compliance checklist.
 We want to change the way employers and employees alike, are viewing the employee review process.
 Employee reviews are a compliance issue for us all; they have to get done.
 So how can managers turn this ship around when employees and your management team already have a bad taste in their mouths from employee reviews?

-You can start by drawing awareness to the traditional downfalls that are common in your average employee review process.
-Employee reviews were created to increase productivity, as well as engagement and motivation, as part of a performance management process, but traditional reviews aren’t exactly hitting any of those marks, and here’s why:
+You can start by drawing awareness to the traditional downfalls that are common in your average employee performance review process.
+Employee reviews were created to increase productivity, as well as engagement and motivation, as part of a performance management process, but traditional performance reviews aren’t exactly hitting any of those marks, and here’s why:

 Employee Performance Review Mistake #1 - A One-sided Conversation

 Have you ever entered what you thought would be a conversation, just to find you were only being spoken to?
 It’s not engaging, it’s not productive and it’s certainly frustrating.
 40% of employees cite reviews being one-sided as the reason they dislike the employee review process (Tweet this Stat).
 You have to make employee performance reviews a dialogue, a two-way conversation from which both parties can benefit, share and learn.

 How to Fix This: Effective employee reviews aren’t only given to employees; reviews are something that leaders and employees do together.
 Give employees the chance to provide upward feedback in a conversational dialogue, rather than a formal review setup, that gives managers and employees great insight into each perspective.
 If you’ve had your employees fill out a self-evaluation, you already have some information with which to work.
 Ask for clarification on anything they’ve written down or noticed.
 Explore their experience before launching into your managerial and peer review notes.